Approximating CKY with Transformers: Introduction

 If standard transformers were indeed approximating CKY, there would be several implications.
 Practically, such a finding might lead to faster neural parsers.
 Whereas state-of-the-art parsers (e.g., that of \citet{kitaev-klein-2018-constituency} and follow-up work~\citep{kitaev-etal-2019-multilingual,tian-etal-2020-improving}) tend to implement CKY on top of transformer-representations, thus incurring a parsing time-complexity that is cubic in the sentence length, we could conceivably extract a parse from simply running a transformer over the sentence; this would involve a time-complexity cost that is only quadratic in the sentence length.
 Moreover, since there is significant academic and industrial effort aimed at making standard transformers faster (e.g., that of~\citet{dao2022flashattention}), this progress could conceivably transfer automatically to the parsing case.

 In addition to more practical considerations, the task of producing CKY parses with transformers provides an excellent opportunity for investigating whether endowing transformers with additional inductive bias can help them in implementing classical algorithms, a topic recently studied by~\citet{csordas2021neural} and others.
-The results of such an investigation would also bear on recent results relating to the computational power of transformers trained in the standard way~\citep{deletang2022neural}.
+The results of such an investigation would also bear on recent results relating to the computational power of transformers trained in the standard way~\citep{deletang2022neural, liu2023transformers}.

-Accordingly, as a proof of concept, we first show that having a pretrained transformer simply predict an entire parse by independently labeling each span --- an approach similar to that taken in a different context by~\citet{corro-2020-span} at \textit{training time} --- is sufficient to obtain competitive or better performance on standard constituency parsing benchmarks, while being significantly faster.
+Accordingly, we first show that having a pretrained transformer simply predict an entire parse by independently labeling each span --- an approach similar to that taken in a different context by~\citet{corro-2020-span} only at \textit{training time} --- is sufficient to obtain competitive or better performance on standard constituency parsing benchmarks, while being significantly faster.

-While these constituency parsing results are encouraging, it is difficult to view modern constituency parsing, a setting in which no underlying grammar is necessarily assumed, as evidence of CKY parsing.
-We therefore go on to investigate the performance of CKY prediction on \textit{random} PCFGs, for which we can easily calculate CKY parses.
-Here we find that the performance of our parser negatively correlates with the ambiguity of the PCFG, suggesting that standard transformers are not in fact implementing something CKY-like.
+While these constituency parsing results are encouraging, they do not imply that trained transformers are implementing the CKY algorithm, because the transformer may simply be predicting a parse without it being highest-scoring under some grammar.
+We accordingly go on to investigate transformers' performance in predicting a CKY parse under \textit{randomly generated} PCFGs.
+Given a randomly generated PCFG, it is of course easy to check whether a predicted parse is indeed highest-scoring.
+In this setting we find that the performance of transformers negatively correlates with the ambiguity of the PCFG, suggesting that they are not in fact implementing something CKY-like.
 At the same time, we find that incorporating additional inductive bias into the standard architecture is helpful, and we propose a novel approach, which makes use of \textit{gradients} with respect to chart representations in predicting the parse.
 This inductive bias is inspired by the fact that the CKY algorithm can be viewed as computing the gradient of the ``max score'' partition function~\citep{eisner-2016-inside,rush-2020-torch}, and we find that this improves performance on random PCFGs significantly.
-Code for reproducing all experiments is available at \url{https://github.com/ghazalkhalighinejad/approximating-cky}.